MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 ## Creating a custom Topic

 1. Now that you have full functionality within your bot, you can create your own custom topic – or in other words, a dialogue tree specifying how your bot responds to a user’s question.
-Here's a [video about creating a topic](http://go.microsoft.com/fwlink/?linkid=2063539).

 2. Start by selecting **Topics** in the left-hand navigation panel, then select **+ New topic** at the top of the page.
     ![New topic](media/create-new-topic.png)